aditya7447/Real-Time-Sign-Lang-Detection/README.md

            ]
        }
    ]

+4. **Get Model URL:**
+   - Obtain the URL of your model (e.g., `https://your-s3-bucket-name.s3.amazonaws.com/model.json`).
+   - Paste the URL in App.js file for line no. 20
+     ```
+     const net = await tf.loadGraphModel('Paste model object url here in App.js file at line no. 20')
+     ```

 ## 2. Install and Update Dependencies

-To install and update project dependencies, run the following commands:
+To install and update project dependencies
+   - Navigate to the following directory and run the following commands in the Terminal:
+     ```
+     Real-Time-Sign-Lang-Detection\ReactComputerVisionTemplete
+     ```
 ```bash
 # Install dependencies
 npm install